Wil Myers Player Props: Reds vs. Phillies

-Wil Myers -- 1-for-4 in his last game -- will be in action for the Cincinnati Reds against the Philadelphia Phillies, with Bailey Falter on the mound, on April 8 at 4:05 PM ET.
+Wil Myers -- 0-for-4 in his last game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Taijuan Walker on the mound, on April 9 at 1:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Phillies.
+He had a hitless showing in his previous game (0-for-4) against the Phillies.

 Wil Myers Game Info & Props vs. the Phillies